mydatastory-dev/projects/_precision_health/precision_health_article.md

 ### Integrated Knowledge Management
 Khoury et al (2013) favor a knowledge integration approach to "drive research, policy and practice" (p.
 14).
 According to the authors, "knowledge management is a continuous process of identifying, selecting, storing, curating, and tracking relevant information across disciplines" (p.
 15).
 This therefore entails the selection and curation of articles, systematic reviews, and meta-analysis.

+The fragmentation of public health datasets creates data silos which make it practically impossible to achieve a complete picture of either the individual or the population (Dickerson & Yao, 2014, p.
+90).

 ### Literature Review
 Khoury, M J, et al (2013).
 Transforming Epidemiology for 21st Century Medicine and Public Health.  *Cancer Epidemiology, Biomarkers & Prevention, 22*(4), 508–516.  doi:  10.1158/1055-9965.EPI-13-0146